-Jacob van Loo was born in Sluis (in Zeelandic Flanders), near Bruges, in 1614.
+Jacob van Loo was born in Sluis, in Zeelandic Flanders near Bruges, in 1614.
 His father, Jacques van Loo, was a notary.
-He also spent part of his youth in Vlissingen (Flushing) and Middelburg.1 We do not know who taught Van Loo to paint.
+He also spent part of his youth in Vlissingen and Middelburg.1 We do not know who taught Van Loo to paint.
 According to Arnold Houbraken he excelled at “painting nudes, and female nudes in particular.”2 Because his conversation pieces relate to paintings by Anthonie Palamedesz (1601–73) and Pieter Codde (1599–1678), one of them is presumed to have been his teacher.
 Nicolaes Moeyaert (before 1592–1655) is also mentioned in this context, as two copies after the work of this Amsterdam history painter are associated with Van Loo.

 Van Loo was certainly in Amsterdam in 1642 when he transferred a bond to Hans Pietersz from London.
 In that same year he became embroiled in an indecency case.
-In 1643 he married Anna Lengele (ca. 1618–56), the daughter of a notary from The Hague and sister of the portraitist Martinus Lengele (d.
-1668 Paris), who was living in the Nieuwezijds Achterburgwal, now the Spuistraat, in Amsterdam.
-Through this marriage, Van Loo became related to the famous Mijtens family of painters; his wife’s mother was Anneke Mijtens.5
+In 1643 he married Anna Lengele (ca. 1618–56), the daughter of a notary from The Hague and sister of the portraitist Martinus Lengele (ca. 1615–68), who was living in the Nieuwezijds Achterburgwal, now the Spuistraat, in Amsterdam.
+Through this marriage, Van Loo became related to the famous Mijtens family of painters; his wife’s mother was Anneke Mijtens (d.
+1631).5

-In Paris, Van Loo was reçu by the Académie Royale in 1663, having submitted a portrait of the painter Michel Corneille (1601–64) (his morceau de réception) to gain admission.
+In Paris, Van Loo was reçu by the Académie Royale in 1663, having submitted a portrait of the painter Michel Corneille (1601–64), his morceau de reception, to gain admission.
 He died on 26 November 1670.
-His son, Abraham Louis van Loo, became the progenitor of an important line of French artists, including Carle van Loo (1705–65).
-Van Loo’s only pupil from his Amsterdam period is the famous painter of elegant conversation pieces, Eglon Hendrick van der Neer (ca. 1634–1703), whose work, however, bears no discernible trace of Van Loo’s influence.9
+His son, Abraham Louis van Loo (1652–1712), became the progenitor of an important line of French artists, including Carle van Loo (1705–65).
+Van Loo’s only pupil from his Amsterdam period is the famous painter of elegant conversation pieces, Eglon van der Neer (1634/36–1703), whose work, however, bears no discernible trace of Van Loo’s influence.9